US weekly jobless claims hit 3 million, bringing the 8-week total to more than 36 million

 Continued claims

-Persistent high unemployment threatens hopes of a swift economic recovery even as some states across the country begin to slowly reopen.
+Persistent high unemployment threatens hopes of a swift economic recovery even as some states begin to slowly reopen.

 “Historically, the sum in initial jobless claims between survey periods vastly surpasses the change in continuing claims, and the latter tracks much more closely with the change in the number of unemployed especially during recession,” Bank of America economists led by Alexander Lin wrote in a May 6 note.